About the Blog

 Hi, I’m Michelle.
 You wouldn’t know it by looking at me if you can’t see my port or IV pole, but I’ve been sick most of my life.
 Unfortunately, I didn’t know I was sick either.
 My undiagnosed conditions caught up to me as an adult, causing me to lose my job and go on disability.
-Now, at 30, I’m finally starting to recover, and I’m here to share what I learned along the way — all the things I wish someone had told me early on.
+Now, in my 30s, I’m finally starting to recover, and I’m here to share what I learned along the way — all the things I wish someone had told me early on.

 I hope this blog will grow with me as I discover who I am as a healthy person, and I hope you’ll join me for the ride!